Skip to content

 In the Project Management tool, a Task is represented by the Project Task entity type.

 A Project can have multiple Tasks.
 Tasks can belong to different Groups.
 Tasks can be re-ordered within a Group.
-Tasks are also placed in specific Columns of the Board.
+Tasks are also placed in specific Stages of the Board.

 Tasks can have Sub-tasks.